isaacward1/mal-sandbox/README.md

-    sudo ufw deny out on <vm-interface> from any to 192.168.0.0/16 comment 'deny to local #1' sudo ufw deny out on <vm-interface> from any to 172.16.0.0/12 comment 'deny to local #2' sudo ufw deny out on <vm-interface> from any to 10.0.0.0/8 comment 'deny to local #3' sudo ufw allow out on <vm-interface> from any to 192.168.100.1 comment 'allow to internet'
+    sudo ufw deny out on <vm-interface> from any to 192.168.0.0/16 comment 'deny to local #1' sudo ufw deny out on <vm-interface> from any to 172.16.0.0/12 comment 'deny to local #2' sudo ufw deny out on <vm-interface> from any to 10.0.0.0/8 comment 'deny to local #3'

+    sudo ufw allow out on <vm-interface> from any to 192.168.100.1 comment 'allow to internet' sudo ufw deny out on virbr4 from any to any comment 'isolated'

 #### Windows Host (via Windows Firewall)